Is D23 Gold Membership worth it? Yes!

 Gold Member events.
 This really is the best part of membership.
 While the discounts, free gifts, and perks are nice, and while I love the magazine, I do it for the access to the Gold Member events.
 I’ve done quite a few and they not only do a great job at the events, but they always add something to make you feel extra special.
 I loved the Camp Itch pin and flipbook we got from The Parent Trap event.
 Touring the Walt Disney Studio was made even better when Dave Smith, archivist extraordinaire happened to be there.
 And the WDI pin events are just phenomenal.
 At one they had the lead Imagineers on the New Fantasyland project on hand to sign autographs and talk to them.
 There are so many great opportunities and while they do cost more money (always a problem), they are worth it if you can go.

 Overall, the benefits are worth every penny.
-We even upgraded to family membership where you can invite up to three people with you to an event.
+We even upgraded to family membership where you can invite up to three people with you to an event instead of just one (that’s the $104.99 level).
 I still regret not having bought it in the first year and becoming a “charter member.”
 I was skeptical about the cost myself, but now my friend John (who bought it right away) gets to go into the “Charter Member Lounge” at D23 Expo while I have to wait outside.
 I’m glad Disney has done this and if you’re considering joining I hope this helps you to decide.